liveahero-wiki/liveahero-wiki.github.io/_events/2109charactertraining.md

 Also, there will be daily missions and limited time missions for character training campaign, rewarding {% include item.html id= 10%} and {% include item.html id= 29%}.

-Lastly, together with this campaign we will get our next challenge quest, which is A Challenge From the Fisherman (Isaribi), this challenge quest will have 4 quests and clearing all of them will rewards 1 {% include item.html id= 10%}.
+Lastly, together with this campaign we will get our next challenge quest, which is Practice!
+Bar Security Training!
+(Procy), this challenge quest will have 3 quests and clearing all of them will rewards 1 {% include item.html id= 10%}.

 ### Daily Missions: